Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/debugging.md

 Syntax errors are when the computer can't understand the program.

-Examples in English: "This sentence is sytanxicly. wrong", "there is mistakes tihs in ."
+Examples in English: "This sentence are sytanxicly. wrong", "there is mistakes tihs in ."

 Examples in GML: